hdclark/DICOMautomaton/documentation/reference_guide.md

 into the selected images.
 Existing metadata will be overwritten.
 Both keys and values are case-sensitive.
 Note that a semi-colon separates key-value pairs, not a colon.
 Note that quotation marks are not stripped internally, but may have to be provided for the shell to properly interpret the argument.
+Also note that updating spatial metadata will not result in the image characteristics being altered -- use the specific parameters provided to update spatial characteristics.

 ##### Default